MichaelThamm/MichaelThamm.github.io/index.md

 _Please read my resume for a condensed version of my experience and the associated timelines_

-_This github page is intended to expand on my experiences and provide insight into who I am as a professional engineer_
+_This github page is intended to expand on my experiences and provide insight into who I am as a professional engineer / software developer_

 # Work Experience